oscar-crowe22/oscarandcallumAPP/readme.md

-# Oscar and Callums Fun Site
+# Oscar and Callum's Fun Site

 This website is meant to be the 'gaming' hub for all our friends in Dunedin.
 Instead of having to worry about buying games in the app store or trying to scrape together enough cards to make a full deck you will be able to access a long list of free games to play on this site.